Borderline Personality Disorder Treatment For Better Overall Mental Health

 If left untreated, borderline personality disorder may affect interpersonal relations significantly.
 Other potential consequences may include the development of other mental health and substance use disorder(s).
 People with BPD do not need to suffer or feel alone; treatment is available to help them.

-How do I know if I or someone I know have borderline personality disorder?
+How do I know if I or someone I know has borderline personality disorder?

 Borderline personality disorder can be characterized by long patterns of strong emotional reactions, fears of abandonment, and, in some cases, inappropriate substance use.
 Other symptoms of BPD may include: